-When defining FastMCP tools, resources, resource templates, or prompts, your functions might need to interact with the underlying MCP session or access server capabilities.
+When defining FastMCP tools, resources, resource templates, or prompts, your functions might need to interact with the underlying MCP session or access advanced server capabilities.
 FastMCP provides the Context object for this purpose.

 What Is Context?